Menu

 Building on the legacy of the earlier Golf Learning Center, the new 17,000-square-foot Golf Performance Center opens.
 The combination of the latest cutting-edge technology, exceptional facilities, and the finest instructors and club fitters in the country propels Sea Island into being known as the finest golf destination in the country.
 The new facility is part of a $30 million enhancement program at The Lodge, which included new oceanfront cottage accommodations, 18-hole putting course, pool, and pool house.
 Capping the program is the redesign of Plantation Course by Davis and Mark Love, debuting ahead of the 2019 RSM Classic.

-Growing up playing the course with their father, over the years Davis and Mark Love imagined how they would redesign the course, given the chance.
+Growing up playing the course with their father, Davis and Mark Love imagined how they would redesign the course if given the chance.
 Following the 2018 RSM Classic, Plantation Course was closed for them, through Love Golf Design, to write its newest chapter.
-Drawing on some of Walter Travis’ 1928 traditional profile, they reintroduced some of its historical elements.
+Drawing on some of Walter Travis’s 1928 traditional profile, they reintroduced some of its historical elements.
 Being on site as residents allowed them to let their ideas evolve while they were in the field.
-They took the course back to its historical roots by lowering the elevation throughout, with less bunkering, and by using some of Walter Travis’ “chocolate drops.”
-The result is a course that plays fun and fair for all levels of golfers.
+They took the course back to its historical roots by lowering the elevation throughout, with less bunkering, and by using some of Travis’s “chocolate drops.” the result is a course that plays fun and fair for golfers of any level.

 2007 Sea Island resident Zach Johnson wins the Masters Championship